symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``mixed`` **default**: ``true``

-Determines the behaviour when a route matches, but the parameters do not match the specified requirements for that route.
-Can be one of:
+Determines the routing generator behaviour.
+When generating a route that has specific :ref:`requirements <book-routing-requirements>`, the generator can behave differently in case the used parameters do not meet these requirements.

+The value can be one of:

 ``true``
     Throw an exception when the requirements are not met;